Niger entry requirements for Singapore passport holders

 Transit visa required

-Singapore passport holders transiting through Niger typically need a transit visa unless they remain airside and have a confirmed onward flight within 24 hours.
+Singapore passport holders transiting through Niger (e.g., at Diori Hamani International Airport) generally require a visa unless they remain airside and have a confirmed onward ticket within 24 hours.
+However, it is safest to obtain a transit visa in advance.

 Exceptions & conditions